 Family and home have always been integral to Hamilton’s creative process.
 The daughter of Chinese-Malaysian and New Zealand born parents, her family immigrated to Australia at an early age.

 Her parents, resilient and sacrificial, nurtured and encouraged her creatively, instilling in her a gift that she would lean on heavily to help diffuse and navigate the chaos of growing up and forging her identity.
 Using art as therapy, her songs became a conduit for escape and to shoulder the loss of her mother.

-The DNA of her creativity and pop-influencers matured, taking tips from her guitar driven heroes Black Rebel Motorcycle Club, Cat Power and Feist.
-San Mei shrugged off the bedroom-pop producer epithet and landed in the fuzzy world of dream pop, fused with over-driven, psych tinged guitars, and atmospheric synth melodies, and this is where she found her sonic shelter.
+San Mei shrugged off the bedroom-pop producer epithet and landed in the fuzzy world of dream pop, fused with over-driven, psych-tinged guitars, and atmospheric synth melodies, and this is where she found her sonic shelter.

-Emerging from the haze, came her first full EP: Necessary, which garnered attention from triple j, with lead single ‘Rewind’ being added to rotation.
-Follow up single ‘Until You Feel Good’ landed on global new music playlists.
+Emerging from the haze, came her first full EP: Necessary, co-produced by upcoming, and in-demand producer Konstantin Kersting (Jungle Giants, Mallrat, Tia Gostelow) which garnered attention from triple j, with lead single ‘Rewind’ being added to rotation with the follow up single ‘Until You Feel Good’ landing on global new music playlists and tastemaker digital radio.

 Hamilton then joined forces with producer, songwriter and musical phenom Oscar Dawson (Holy Holy, Alex Lahey, Ali Barter, British India, Robbie Miller, Joyride) after meeting at BIGSOUND 2017.
 Almost instantly and undeniably, a creative connection was solidified.

 Taking on Dawson as a producer has challenged and galvanized the sonic evolution of San Mei.
 The collaboration saw the pair refining ideas, exploring soundscapes and laying the foundation for San Mei’s sonic progression, in a collection of new works.